fortana-co/react-dropzone-uploader/README.md

   onRemove: PropTypes.func, // called when file is removed; receives fileWithMeta object
   onRestart: PropTypes.func, // called when upload is restarted; receives fileWithMeta object

-  canCancel: PropTypes.bool, // pass false to negate upload cancel button in file preview
+  canCancel: PropTypes.bool, // false to negate cancel upload button in file preview
-  canRemove: PropTypes.bool, // pass false to negate file remove button in file preview
+  canRemove: PropTypes.bool, // false to negate remove file button in file preview
-  canRestart: PropTypes.bool, // pass false to negate upload restart button in file preview
+  canRestart: PropTypes.bool, // false to negate restart upload button in file preview

   previewTypes: PropTypes.arrayOf(PropTypes.oneOf(['image', 'audio', 'video'])), // generate rich previews for these file types

-  allowedTypePrefixes: PropTypes.arrayOf(PropTypes.string),
   accept: PropTypes.string, // the accept attribute of the file input
+  minSizeBytes: PropTypes.number.isRequired, // max file size in bytes (1024 * 1024 is 1MB)
   maxSizeBytes: PropTypes.number.isRequired, // max file size in bytes (1024 * 1024 is 1MB)
   maxFiles: PropTypes.number.isRequired, // max number of files that can be tracked and rendered by a given dropzone

-  FileInputComponent: PropTypes.any, // overrides FileInput; pass null to negate
+  FileInputComponent: PropTypes.any, // overrides FileInput; null to negate
-  FilePreviewComponent: PropTypes.any, // overrides FilePreview; pass null to negate
+  FilePreviewComponent: PropTypes.any, // overrides FilePreview; null to negate
-  SubmitButtonComponent: PropTypes.any, // overrides SubmitButton; pass null to negate
+  SubmitButtonComponent: PropTypes.any, // overrides SubmitButton; null to negate
-  DropzoneContentComponent: PropTypes.any, // overrides DropzoneContent; pass null to negate
+  DropzoneContentComponent: PropTypes.any, // overrides DropzoneContent; null to negate

-  instructions: PropTypes.any, // JSX for dropzone instructions; pass null to negate
+  instructions: PropTypes.any, // JSX for dropzone instructions; null to negate
-  withFilesInstructions: PropTypes.any, // JSX for dropzone instructions if dropzone contains one or more files; pass null to negate
+  withFilesInstructions: PropTypes.any, // JSX for dropzone instructions if dropzone contains one or more files; null to negate
-  fileInputText: PropTypes.string, // pass '' to negate
+  fileInputText: PropTypes.string, // '' to negate
-  fileInputWithFilesText: PropTypes.string, // pass '' to negate
+  fileInputWithFilesText: PropTypes.string, // '' to negate
-  submitButtonText: PropTypes.string, // pass '' to negate
+  submitButtonText: PropTypes.string, // '' to negate
   submitButtonDisabled: PropTypes.bool,

-  dropzoneClassName: PropTypes.string, // wrapper class of root div; pass '' to negate
+  dropzoneClassName: PropTypes.string, // wrapper class of root div; '' to negate
-  dropzoneActiveClassName: PropTypes.string, // wrapper class of root div when file(s) have been dragged into dropzone; pass '' to negate
+  dropzoneActiveClassName: PropTypes.string, // wrapper class of root div when file(s) have been dragged into dropzone; '' to negate
-  contentClassName: PropTypes.string, // wrapper class for DropzoneContent; pass '' to negate
+  contentClassName: PropTypes.string, // wrapper class for DropzoneContent; '' to negate
-  contentWithFilesClassName: PropTypes.string, // wrapper class for DropzoneContent with one or more files present; pass '' to negate
+  contentWithFilesClassName: PropTypes.string, // wrapper class for DropzoneContent with one or more files present; '' to negate
-  inputClassName: PropTypes.string, // pass '' to negate
+  inputClassName: PropTypes.string, // wrapper class for input label; '' to negate
-  submitButtonContainerClassName: PropTypes.string, // pass '' to negate
+  submitButtonContainerClassName: PropTypes.string, // '' to negate
-  submitButtonClassName: PropTypes.string, // pass '' to negate
+  submitButtonClassName: PropTypes.string, // '' to negate
 }
 ~~~